2018 Play Lab & Spring Workshops

 Dramaturgy by Les Hunter

-Erica and Tyler Ricks are a couple working for an online magazine, and currently are assigned on a photo essay about religiously themed billboards in Appalachia.
-They meet the Root family because of one sign in particular that was built on the family’s land.
-Through their attempts to investigate, Erica and Tyler discover a desire to understand the Root family, particularly the teenaged Jackson, who obsessively takes photographs with seemingly supernatural effects.
-Throughout the play, the Root family’s past trauma is exacerbated by the combination of the Ricks’ prodding, the middle-aged Joe’s drinking problem, and the elderly Lester’s battle with Alzheimer’s disease.
-The Ricks’ constant reopening of their old wounds leads to several tragic events.
-Jackson and his sister Maggie must mature to face these grim realities with their new knowledge of the larger world as shown to them by Erica and Tyler, who themselves become thrown into helping the Root family in their time of crisis.
+Synopsis: Erica and Tyler Ricks are a couple working for an online magazine, currently compiling a photo essay about religiously themed billboards in Appalachia.
+While on assignment, Erica and Tyler become fascinated with the Root family, particularly the teenaged Jackson, whose obsessively taken photographs have supernatural effects.
+The Root family’s past trauma is exacerbated by the Ricks’ prodding, the middle-aged Joe’s drinking problem, and the elderly Lester’s battle with Alzheimer’s disease.
+The Ricks’ constant reopening of old wounds leads to several tragic events.
+Jackson and his sister Maggie must face these grim realities with new knowledge as shown to them by Erica and Tyler, who themselves are thrown into the Root family’s crisis.

 Dramaturgy by David Todd